 Administration will seek additional grant funding opportunities with the objective of reducing the proposed MFA Debt budget identified in the additional phasing recommended in this report.
-As with any grant application process that is highly competitive, the scenario for an unsuccessful grant application needs to be planned for and not solely relied on.
+As with

 The Province of BC administering the existing approved ICIP-BC-Green Infrastructure-Climate Change Mitigation-CleanBC Communities Fund has advised that this funding stream has been fully subscribed to and that many of those funded approved projects are in a similar situation.